7 Signs You’re Making A Positive Difference In The World (Even If You Think You Aren’t)

 6. You happily share your knowledge

 Most likely, you’ve never heard of Tan Le, the CEO of Emotiv.
-Emotiv is the first company to make commercially-viable headsets capable of using brain waves to manipulate objects.
+Emotiv is the first company to make commercially viable headsets capable of using brain waves to manipulate objects.

 “Imagine what this (device) could do for a quadriplegic or someone with loss of limbs.”
 Passionate about her vision, Ms. Le open-sourced her company’s proprietary technology for medical experiments at no cost.

 You don’t have to be a CEO to share your knowledge.
 Thousands volunteer for Big Brothers Big Sisters of America, a non-profit organization.
-These people share their knowledge and build relationships with children in need.
+These people share their knowledge and build positive relationships with children in need.

 7. You give